James Martin (chef): Early career

-James Martin trained at Hostellerie De Plaisance, Saint-Émilion, France, He then moved to the 3 Michelin Star restaurant Maison Troisgros in Roanne, France.
-He then returned to the UK and spent two years as a Pastry Chef at Chewton Glen Hotel in the South of England.
+James Martin trained at Hostellerie De Plaisance, Saint-Émilion, France, He then moved to the 3 Michelin Star restaurant Maison Troisgros in Roanne, France, after which he returned to the UK and spent two years as a Pastry Chef at Chewton Glen Hotel in the South of England.

 Television

 Martin first appeared on television in 1996, on programmes including James Martin: Yorkshire's Finest (set in various Yorkshire locations with an emphasis on Yorkshire cuisine), Ready Steady Cook and The Big Breakfast.

 Martin co-presented BBC Food's Stately Suppers with Alistair Appleton, and then appeared on the Channel 4 programme Richard & Judy, where he would visit a member of the public in their own home who had been nominated to be cooked a 'comfort food' meal.
 From 2006 until 2016, he was the presenter of the BBC One show Saturday Kitchen.

 In September 2011, Martin was tasked with revamping the menu and catering facilities at Scarborough General Hospital, for Operation Hospital Food for the BBC.
 The show was recommissioned for a second and third series, which were shown on BBC One in 2013 and 2014 respectively.

 In June 2013, The Roux Scholarship was shown on Watch.
 Martin joined the judging panel, along with fellow celebrity chefs including Rick Stein, Raymond Blanc and Angela Hartnett.

 In July 2013, Martin appeared alongside Angela Hartnett and Richard Corrigan on BBC One on a special edition of The Great British Menu entitled The Great British Budget Menu.
 The show aimed to highlight food poverty and involved the chefs cooking nutritious meals on a budget.

 In September 2013, the programme James Martin's Food Map of Britain aired on BBC Two.
 There were 10 episodes with each focusing on a different region of Britain.
 Martin investigated the produce of each area and cooked two dishes per episode.
 Since 2013, he has been a judge on Junior Bake Off on the CBBC channel.

 In October 2014, Martin presented a new daytime show for BBC One called Meet the Street, which aimed to unite communities and reduce loneliness.
 In 2015, he guest presented numerous episodes of The One Show with Alex Jones.
 The same year, Martin presented The Box, a daytime cookery series for BBC One.

 In 2015, while attending the BBC Good Food Middle East Awards in Dubai, Martin witnessed the death of magazine boss Dominic De Sousa, whom he had been speaking with just moments before the tabloid mogul stood up and suffered a fatal heart attack.
 This event had an effect on Martin and had a part in him later deciding to leave Saturday Kitchen.

-In February and March 2016 Martin toured his first live show around the UK entitled Plates, mates and automobiles.
+In February and March 2016 Martin toured his first live show around the UK entitled Plates, Mates and Automobiles.

 Since September 2017, Martin has presented Saturday Morning with James Martin, a cookery show for ITV.